grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 - Optional: [loki.source.api](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.api/)

 The `loki.source.api` component can receive logs over HTTP.
-It can be useful for receiving logs from other {{< param "PRODUCT_ROOT_NAME" >}}s or collectors, or directly from applications that can send logs over HTTP, and processing them centrally.
+It can be useful for receiving logs from other {{< param "PRODUCT_ROOT_NAME" >}}s or collectors, or directly from applications that can send logs over HTTP, and then processing them centrally.

-Our pipeline is going to look like this:
+Your pipeline is going to look like this:

 ![Loki Source API Pipeline](/media/docs/agent/diagram-flow-by-example-logs-pipeline.svg)